Learning Interpretable Models with Causal Guarantees: Introduction

+We prove theoretical guarantees on the performance of $\hat{f}$.
+We show that the performance of $\hat{f}$ breaks down into three parts: (i) the error of the oracle model $f^*$ on the RCT distribution, (ii) the error of the \emph{best} interpretable model $\tilde{f}$ on the RCT distribution, and (iii) the generalization error.
+Intuitively, terms (ii) and (iii) quantify the error we would get if we had access to data from the RCT distribution, and used $\mathcal{A}$ to train $\hat{f}$ using this data.
+Thus, our result can be interpreted as showing that the ``price'' of lacking access to RCT data is the error of the oracle model $f^*$ (in addition to a multiplicative constant).
+Second, we show that as a consequence, under the assumption of strong ignorability, we can use recent guarantees for oracle models based on the causal representations approach~\citep{johansson2016learning,shalit2017} to obtain end-to-end theoretical guarantees for $\hat{f}$.

+Finally, we evaluate our approach and show how it can be used to improve the performance of a wide range of models.
+In particular, we consider a variety of supervised learning algorithms for different model families, and show that our algorithm improves performs across this entire range of algorithms and models.
+Our focus is on evaluating the improvement in the performance of our models.
+Because our framework is flexible and can be applied to \emph{any} supervised learning algorithm, the user can choose an interpretable machine learning algorithm that is most suitable for their application, and then leverage our framework to improve the performance of that algorithm.

+We note that our approach has a number of important advantages compared to designing an algorithm that directly learns interpretable models for estimating ITEs.
+First, there are many interpretable learning algorithms for the supervised setting, and the choice of algorithm often depends on the problem domain.
+Adapting each of these approaches to estimating ITEs might be possible, but may require a new approach for each learning algorithm.
+Second, our approach can substantially outperform algorithms for directly learning interpretable models, since we can leverage sophisticated techniques such as causal representation learning that cannot be directly used to learn intepretable models.
+For example, in Section~\ref{sec:exp}, we show that empirically, our approach substantially outperforms honest trees~\citep{athey2016recursive}.
+Finally, as we describe in Section~\ref{sec:theory}, up to constant factors, we can recover convergence rates equal to those for supervised learning.

-There has been prior work proposing the ``honest tree'' algorithm for learning decision trees for prediting ITEs~\cite{athey2016recursive}.
-This work builds on the CART algorithm~\cite{breiman2017classification}---in particular, they reduce the bias of CART by using different subsets of the training data to estimate the internal nodes and the leaf nodes.
-In contrast, our framework can be used to convert \emph{any} interpretable learning algorithm into one for learning models for predicting ITEs.
-Furthermore, unlike their work, our approach comes with provable performance guarantees.
+\textbf{Related work.} The most closely related work is honest trees~\citep{athey2016recursive}.
+This work builds on CART~\citep{breiman2017classification}; they reduce the bias of CART by using different subsets of the training data to estimate the internal nodes and the leaf nodes.
+However, their approach is tailored to a specific interpretable model family (i.e., decision trees).
+Also, unlike their work, our approach comes with provable performance guarantees.
 Finally, we show in our experiments that our approach can substantially outperform theirs.

-There has also been work using interpretability to identify causal issues in learned predictive models~\cite{caruana2015intelligible,ribeiro2016model,bastani2017interpreting}.
-However, there is currently no way to fix these causal issues except by having an expert manually correct the model.